Dinuka991/ckad-practice/Readme.md

 If you have a pod definition file (pod.definition.yaml), you can edit it directly and apply the changes using this command.

 If you need to extract the definition of a pod to a file:

+Can not edit specifications of an existing POD. other than below

+specs.containers[*].image
+spec.activeDeadlineSeconds
+spec.activeDeadlineSeconds
+specs.tolerations

 ```kubectl get pod <pod-name> -o yaml > pod-definition.yaml```